bahrus/sceadu-fax/README.md

 </fieldset>
 ```

-As we can see, sceadu-fæx works best in conjunction with web component [slot-nik](https://github.com/bahrus/slot-nik).
+As we can see, sceadu-fæx works best in conjunction with web components [slot-nik](https://github.com/bahrus/slot-nik), which emulates slots, and [ref-to](https://github.com/bahrus/ref-to), which creates references to live slotted elements (based on the a attribute).

 **NB:**  This component might not play well with other rendering libraries.
 For a rendering library to be compatible with this component, it must use the following API: